-Based on the reviews you provide, you get points and reputation.
-The better the reputation is, more are the chances that your site will be circulated more asking other people to review.
+Based on the reviews you provide, you get points and a reputation.
+The better the reputation is, the more are the chances that your site will be circulated asking other people to review.

 Review more & get more

-Reviewing more sites increases chances of your website being circulated more and earn more feedbacks.
+Reviewing more sites increases the chances of your website being circulated more and earning more feedback.

 Paid plan available

 With plans starting from $81 to $649, the only good thing you get in paid plans is that you can get premium feedback points that get you more reviews.
 I’ll recommend having more reviewers in-house to earn more FPs (feedback points)

 - Concept feedback

 Here, it’s not that easy to start getting reviews.
 You have to review other sites, and then only you can get them back.